 As we said though, whilst it has worked for some it’s not for everyone.
 We personally believe it works better for those who struggle to start a flow but can continue to pee once started.
 Try it for yourself and let us know what you think.

 You’re aiming at being able to hold your breath for around 45 seconds which is why we suggest you build up gradually.
-Here’s what to do.
+Here’s what to do in 4 easy steps:

 Word Of Warning